 The circumstances and needs of our customers are diverse – for example, some have a clear credit history and others have had a few financial hiccups.
 That’s why we have done away with credit scores and instead ask questions to better understand each unique situation.
 By assessing every application on a case-by-case basis, we can build a more accurate picture of personal circumstance and match home loans to different lifestyle needs.

-GPS Coordinates of Bluestone Planting Site, 18 February 2021, Sierra Madres
+GPS Coordinates of Bluestone Planting Site, Sierra Madre

 Use any GPS (Global Positioning System) software / applications to input the latitude and longitude coordinates to be able to remotely see the location of your trees planted.
 Some examples include:

 The Sierra Madre a 540 km (340 mi) is the longest mountain range in the Philippines.
 Through the north–south direction from Santa Ana in the province of Cagayan to the north and Quezon province to the south, the mountains form the eastern backbone of Luzon Island, the largest island of the archipelago.
 It is bordered by the Pacific Ocean to the east.
 The Pacific coast of Luzon along the Sierra Madre is less developed as the lofty and continuous mountains form a bold and almost inaccessible shore, exposed to the full force of the northeast monsoon and the waves of the Pacific Ocean.
 Some of communities east of the mountain range and along the coast are so remote they are only accessible by plane or boat.

 The Sierra Madres is home to native Philippine dipterocarp trees of the Hopea and Shorea family, orchids such as Dendrobium aclinia, the leguminous tree, Milletia longipes and a member of the citrus family, Swinglea glutinosa.